reimagined/resolve/docs/modules/authentication.md

 ## Register and Configure the Module

 Register the installed module in the project's `run.js` file.
-The code sample below demonstrates how to initialize the authentication module configured for the local authentication strategy and merge it into the application's centralized config:
+The code sample below demonstrates how to initialize the authentication module configured for the [`Local`](https://www.passportjs.org/packages/passport-local/) authentication strategy and merge it into the application's centralized configuration object:

 ```js title="run.js"
 import { defaultResolveConfig, build, start, watch, runTestcafe, merge, injectRuntimeEnv } from '@resolve-js/scripts'